b-lukaszuk/BS_wJ_eng/contents/mortgage.md

 So here are two scenarios for you:

-1. you borrow $200,000 (principal) for 20 years at 6.49% yearly interest rate
+1. you borrow $200,000 (principal) for 20 years at 6.49% (constant yearly interest rate)
-2. you borrow $200,000 (principal) for 30 years at 4.99% yearly interest rate
+2. you borrow $200,000 (principal) for 30 years at 4.99% (constant yearly interest rate)

 Write a Julia program that will tell you: